Euthanasia and assisted suicide both became legal in Spain from 24 June 2021.

 In Navarra, deaths by euthanasia accounted for 0.2% of all deaths in 2022.

-Less than half of the 370 people who have died by euthanasia in Spain so far were terminally ill.
+Less than half of the people who have died by euthanasia in Spain up to 31 December 2022 were terminally ill.

 On 23 August 2022, Marin Eugen Sabau, was euthanased in prison effectively ending the possibility of compensation claims against him from his victims.
 The 46-year-old Romanian security guard shot three colleagues and a police officer in December 2021 in Tarragona.
 Several others were injured in the chase.